-4. Production Costs and Revenues for Scientific Council Publications a) Publications Costs and Revenues a) Invitational Papers
+4. Production Costs and Revenues for Scientific Council Publications a) Publications Costs and Revenues a) Invitational Papers for the Journal

 The Council noted that no significant departures from those of previous years production and revenue costs were observed.

 5. Promotion and Distribution of Scientific Publications